When the Kids Moved Out, their Marriage began Afresh

 Couple giving fresh start to marriage

-The metamorphosis of two individuals from lovers to life partners, and then to becoming parents, is a slow process that changes each of them in irrevocable ways.
-Alongside the changes each individual undergoes, it also alters their relationship with each other.
-Days of romance are replaced with diaper changes, PTAs, tackling raging teen hormones and then, when the children fly the nest, suddenly, the couple finds themselves with ‘each other’ and not just ‘together’.
+The metamorphosis of two individuals from lovers to life partners, and then to parents, is a gradual process that changes each of them in irrevocable ways.
+Alongside the changes each individual undergoes, their relationship with each other also transforms.
+Days of romance are replaced with diaper changes, PTA meetings, tackling raging teen hormones, and then, when the children fly the nest, the couple suddenly finds themselves with ‘each other’ and not just ‘together’.

 “It was a college romance.
-We were happy to be together and had a good relationship,” says Nandita who has been married to Jatinder Singh Paul for 32 years.
-There was the least resistance from either set of parents, and after eight years of courting, the two tied the knot in 1984.
+We were happy to be together and had a good relationship,” says Nandita, who has been married to Jatinder Singh Paul for 32 years.
+There was little resistance from either set of parents, and after eight years of courting, the two tied the knot in 1984.

-Recalling the early years, she speaks candidly of the time when she suffered severe post-partum depression after the birth of their first son in 1985.
-“Suddenly I had become insecure about myself and needed a punching bag, and it was him.”
-He stood by her, “rock steady”, and eventually, their life regained a sense of normalcy.
-Soon, their second son also came along.
+Recalling the early years, Nandita speaks candidly of the time when she suffered severe post-partum depression after the birth of their first son in 1985.
+“Suddenly, I had become insecure about myself and needed a punching bag, and it was him.”
+He stood by her, “rock steady,” and eventually, their life regained a sense of normalcy.
+Soon, their second son came along.

 Over 32 years, Nandita and Jatinder’s marriage followed a trajectory that saw as many downs as ups.
-Throughout his career, Jatinder kept trying to find his feet and faced some hurdle or the other.
-In 1993, the family moved to Dubai and in 1996, Jatinder was embroiled in a financial problem (not of his making), which could have resulted in his incarceration.
+Throughout his career, Jatinder kept trying to find his footing and faced various hurdles.
+In 1993, the family moved to Dubai, and in 1996, Jatinder was embroiled in a financial problem (not of his making), which could have resulted in his incarceration.
 “It was a trying period for us because the laws of the country are very strict,” says Nandita.

 Related reading: 10 reasons why Indian couples fight

 This was the first time Nandita and Jatinder were alone together, but it didn’t bring them closer.
 “Even though we were better off financially, we had no time for each other,” says Nandita.
-She admits that the troubles they’d withstood between 1996 and 2002 had a role to play in this dissonance; “We were going through our own private hells.”
+She admits that the troubles they’d withstood between 1996 and 2002 played a role in this dissonance: “We were going through our own private hells.”

-They find comfort in each other’s company; they enjoy a movie on weekends, they go window-shopping, or to a restaurant, or go away on weekend trips.
+They find comfort in each other’s company; they enjoy a movie on weekends, go window-shopping, visit restaurants, or go away on weekend trips.
 “We share and talk, what we were not doing ten years ago.
-We reminiscence about the past, how we met…” she says, drifting off.
-“There is no complacency and we are getting to know each other better.”
+We reminisce about the past, how we met…” she says, drifting off.
+“There is no complacency, and we are getting to know each other better.”

 Nandita’s biggest lesson in coping with an empty nest comes from her parents; octogenarians, who live by themselves, without expectations of companionship from any of their four daughters.“They keep telling us that they have each other.”